 Don’t forget the macrame or hand-made pottery!
 If you have some time, you can try making a macrame planter or wall art yourself with these free macrame patterns.
 Thrift stores are a great place to get a bunch of pottery for half the cost of new, so definitely start your search there.
 Big box home improvement stores will also have a selection of pottery (although not hand-made).

 Eclectic decor is characterized by mixing and matching pieces from different eras and styles for something that is colorfully vibrant and comfortably elegant.
 These spaces are refreshing and playful, making them an ever-popular choice for designers and customers alike.
-We hope this has given you the inspiration you need to makeover your own office, so don’t forget to share your creations with us on social media!
-And once you’re finished designing your workspace, why not think about a conference room or break room facelift?
+We hope this has given you the inspiration you need to makeover your own home or office!

-This post first appeared as Charming Eclectic Decor Ideas For Your Office on Frame It Easy - Learning Center for Custom Picture Framing.
+This post first appeared as Awesome Eclectic Decor Ideas: Designer-Inspired Styling Tips on Frame It Easy - Learning Center for Custom Picture Framing.